dimaslanjaka/static-blog-generator/source/_posts/The Legend Of Neverland/Quiz.md

 The Afghan Hound is also called Bracco Italiano (X) The Afghan Hound is also called Vizsla (X)
 The Afghan Hound is a dog from Afghanistan (O)
+The Afghan Hound is also called Afghan Hound (O)
-The campaign in the first World War that used gas for the first time is Battle of Verdun (O) Boule de Suif is the masterwork of American writer, Mark Twain (X) The “Five Hardwares” in life stands for Silver (O)
+The battle in the first World War that used poison gas for the first time is Battle of Verdun (O) Boule de Suif is the masterwork of American writer, Mark Twain (X) The “Five Hardwares” in life stands for Silver (O)
 The “Five Hardwares” in life stands for Tin (O)